jamen/canvas-wasm/readme.md

 Canvas's [`CanvasRenderingContext2D`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) has several methods, setters, and getters **not** suitable for WebAssembly.
 Use this module to wrap a context for making it suitable.

+**Notice:** This is experimental and doesn't include a lot of things.
+Currently nothing using [memory](https://github.com/WebAssembly/design/blob/master/Semantics.md#linear-memory) is made.

+ - [ ] Pixel/image manipulation
+ - [ ] Gradients and patterns
+ - [ ] Text objects and styling
+ - [ ] Hit regions
+ - [ ] Other non-standard APIs

 ## Install

 ```sh